 Sending Encrypted Emails Using an Email Client

-To be able to send encrypted emails, you need an email client installed on your system, a plug-in that allows the encryption of emails, and software that allows you to generate a secret and public key and manage the public keys of your contacts.
+To send encrypted emails, you need an email client installed on your system, a plug-in that allows the encryption of emails. and software that allows you to generate a secret and public key and manage the public keys of your contacts.

-PGP (pretty good privacy) is the format that is implemented in Thunderbird to encrypt one’s emails end-to-end.
+PGP (pretty good privacy) is the format that Thunderbird implements to encrypt one’s emails end-to-end.
 Your email message is encrypted from start to finish and only the receiver is able to decrypt it.
 PGP protocol does not encrypt the “subject” line and the other header fields of an encrypted email.

 With asymmetric encryption, you have your own pair of keys (a public key that you give out and a secret one that you keep).
 You send your key to an individual who then uses it to encrypt messages he or she will send to you.
 Only you, with your secret key, can then decrypt a sender’s message.
 The sender, with his own pair of keys, in turn sends his public key to you, and you can then reply to his messages in complete privacy.
 Checking the public key and protecting the secret key are very important for maintaining the integrity of asymmetric encryption.
 Also, GnuPG is the most known command-line tool to generate a pair of keys and manage the encrypting keys of its correspondents.
 You can find its free GUI based implementations online such as Gpg4win.